DanielParra159/unity-performance-tests/README.md

 You can fork this project, or you can create a pull request with your tests and share it.

-# Nice feateres to have
+# Nice features to have
 - Add categories for the PerformanceTest and auto-configure a PerformanceTestsRunner for each category with these tests.
 - Avoid the need to modify Main.cs script to add more runners.
 A solution using reflection would be interesting (or any solution that does not require modifying this script to add tests)